mirkosrc/dnsupdater/README.md

 WantedBy=multi-user.target
 ```

-The Spring Boot application calls the UPNP API via `externalIP.sh` for now, which returns
+The Spring Boot application calls the Fritz!Box API via SOAP, which returns
 the external IP address of your Fritz!Box Router.

 ### Optional: